 What are the Odds that We Will Run Out of Natural Resources?

-There is another camp that believes we will run out of natural resources (iron, wood, water…) fill in your favorite item.
+There are groups of people who believe we will run out of natural resources (iron, wood, water…) fill in your favorite item.
 This might even apply to food which is more logical as food production varies with weather which is quite hard to predict, much less control.
 Two years of even minor interruptions in food production would impact global food prices.
 Make the interruptions medium or large and it would be equal to or worse than a global economic collapse.
 This is a serious area of concern.
 Improvements in reducing waste should be made, as well as developing new, lower impact technologies to use resources more wisely, and to recycle existing waste.
-(Think “Cradle to Cradle” design.)

 What are the Odds of a Major Power Outage Taking Out a Large Section of the Electrical Grid?